D-Jeffrey/UnityX-canbus/itisCanOpen-custom.md

 ## Results

 Still very early stages but decoding is proceeding...
+See [candump_all.log-parse](https://github.com/D-Jeffrey/lippert-canbus/blob/main/candump_all.log-parse)

 Using UnityX.parse-x180T-candump, some of the result is as following:
 ```